Choosing Options – Key Considerations

 The choices you make now could affect the choices you can make in the future for 6th Form, University or career.
 You need to ensure that you keep as many doors open as possible.
 This means that you need to think ahead:

 It is important that you think carefully about your options, as you are undertaking to study the subjects that you have chosen for 2 years.
 Every year, some students realise that they have chosen courses for the wrong reasons.
-Whilst we will try our best to accommodate requests for change, it can be difficult or impossible to change your choices once courses have started and in those circumstances you will need to continue with your choice until the end of Year 11.
+Whilst we will try our best to accommodate requests for change, during September it can be difficult or impossible to change your choices once courses have started and in those circumstances you will need to continue with your choice until the end of Year 11.
+Students are not permitted to drop subjects.